pola-rs/polars-book/user_guide/src/dsl/window_functions.md

 ```

 Observe that the group `Water` of column `Type 1` is not contiguous.
 There are two rows of `Grass` in between.
 Also note
-that the pokemons within a group are ordered by `Speed` in `ascending` order.
-I don't like that.
-I want them ordered in
+that each pokemon within a group are sorted by `Speed` in `ascending` order.
+Unfortunately, for this example we want them sorted in
 `descending` speed order.
-Luckily with window functions, this is a breeze.
+Luckily with window functions this is easy to accomplish.

 ```python
 {{#include ../examples/expressions/window_group_2.py:4:}}